Baskaboo/baskaboo-master-node/README.md

-# 🩵 Baskaboo: The User Guide for the Reality OS
+# 🩵 The Outside World is Simple

 The Baskaboo theory proposes a radical shift in how we understand the universe: **we do not live in a world filled with solid matter, but inside a digital simulation running on software called Reality OS**.